academe/Omnipay-Wirecard/README.md

   the remote gateway, using the `storageId` in place of credit card details.
 * The response is handled by the merchant site, which may include a 3D Secure redirect when a credit card payment method is used.
-Even without 3D Secure, the gateway will always redirect the user to a site to enact the authorisarion.
+Even without 3D Secure, the gateway will always redirect the user to a site to enact the authorisation.
 * On return to the merchant site, the transaction result can be retrieved from the details stored by the notification handler.